-History: Buffalo Bill Center of the West
+History of the Buffalo Bill Center of the West

 The history of the Buffalo Bill Center of the West (formerly the Buffalo Bill Historical Center) starts with Mary Jester Allen, who had a dream.
 After her famous uncle died in 1917, she envisioned a great national shrine and memorial to both William F. “Buffalo Bill” Cody and the early pioneers of the American West.
 In 1927, she began her quest as curator of the Buffalo Bill Museum, a modest log building in remote Cody, Wyoming, mimicking Buffalo Bill’s TE Ranch house, on the Southfork of the Shoshone River.
 The story of the evolution from a 50 x 70 foot log building to the monumental Buffalo Bill Historical Center is fascinating and inspiring.
 It is a tale of vision, perseverance, and dedication, Eastern and local support, creativity and continuity.
 Today’s Center encompasses five museums, a research library, a professionally developed Web site, and a vibrant educational outreach program.